tc39/notes/meetings/2016-05/may-23.md

 #### Conclusion/Resolution

-No change in the spec for now; MS says Safari will likely ship their compat workaround for now, and see if it can get more information for the next meeting or the one after that to consider the decision
+No change in the spec for now; MLS says Safari will likely ship their compat workaround for now, and see if it can get more information for the next meeting or the one after that to consider the decision

 ## [TypedArray/ArrayBuffer/DataView constructor changes](https://github.com/tc39/ecma262/pull/410)